Cobb County DUI Lawyers

 Experienced Cobb County DUI Lawyers at Chestney & Sullivan

 If you are arrested for Driving Under the Influence (DUI) in Cobb County, our experienced Cobb County DUI lawyers at Chestney & Sullivan can discuss your case anytime – including after-hours and weekends!
 Typically, in a Driving Under the Influence case, action will need to be taken within thirty days regarding your driver’s license if you refused the state chemical test or tested over the legal limit.
 This license suspension action is a legal action separate from the DUI criminal case in Cobb State Court.
 If you refused the officer’s request for a blood test, Mr. Sullivan argues before the Georgia Supreme Court that a defendant’s right to refuse the state blood test cannot be used against him at trial.
 He won that issue at the trial court level, and the prosecution appealed the case to the Georgia Supreme Court.
 We can discuss how recent appellate cases, including Mr. Sullivan’s case in the Georgia Supreme Court, may help defend your DUI.
 We offer a free in-office consultation on how we can effectively protect your Cobb DUI charges.
-404-816.8777
+Call us today at 404-816.8777.

-Were you arrested and charged with a DUI in Cobb County?
+Arrested for a DUI in Cobb County?

 Experienced Cobb County DUI lawyers successfully defend Driving Under the Influence charges in Cobb County State Court.